jimmyangel/getGeoMAC/README.md

+# Deprecated: GeoMAC was decomissioned in May 2020

+## You can still retrieve data from 2010-2019 using this code

+## For current data, take a look at [getNIFC](https://github.com/jimmyangel/getNIFC)

+---

 ## getGeoMAC - Get a snapshot of [GeoMAC](https://www.geomac.gov/) data in TopoJSON format

 This utility retrieves a collection of fire perimeter files published by GeoMAC in .shp format and converts